jhbe/rpi-baremetal/README.md

     load_image ../kernel.img 0x8000 bin
     resume

+TO exit telnet:

+    Ctrl-]
+    quit

+# Printf Support

+For printf support, connect pin 8 (TX) on the Target RPI to pin 10 (RX) on the Server RPI and make sure the program executes uart_init().
+On the Server RPI, run

+    minicom -b 9600 -o -D /dev/ttyAMA0

+To add CR to LF: Ctrl-A U.

 # Debugging

 Run GDB on the Development PC.
 Provide the .elf file that was built for the project: